-Estimated reach and number of impressions are useful influencer metrics to look at when you want a quick snapshot of an influencer’s general impact.
+Estimated reach and number of impressions are useful influencer metrics to look at when you want a quick snapshot of a creator’s general impact.
 However, it’s important to note that because impressions are calculated based on how many times your content has appeared on someone’s feed, it doesn’t guarantee the person has seen the content.
 For instance, they may close the app before scrolling all the way down to your content.

-At the same time, in this day and age, reach and impressions are only the top layer of many other metrics you need to pay attention to.
-Just because 1,000 people have seen a post doesn’t necessarily mean there will be 1,000 engagements or conversions.
+At the same time, reach and impressions are only the top layer of many other metrics you need to pay attention to.
+If 1,000 people have seen a post doesn’t necessarily mean there will be 1,000 engagements or conversions.
 When influencers have a high reach or high impressions it means they have the potential to help you build brand awareness and bring visibility to your brand.
 In order to make sure an influencer can drive real results for your brand i.e conversions, it’s worth digging deeper to look at engagement.

 What you should know about engagement rate

 Upfluence has an influencer realness detection tool in its software which reveals what % of an influencer’s followers can be considered ‘real followers.
 But what red flags should you look out for influencer realness?
 Are influencers safe to work with only when they have 100% real followers?
 What about 90%?
 What can you do to double-check?

 What you should know about fake followers

 Influencers are great – that’s why you are here.
 But there’s an important influencer metric to keep in mind, branded content frequency which can lead to “influencer fatigue.”
-This happens when consumers are exosed to too much influencer branded content.
+This happens when consumers are exposed to too much branded content in an influencer’s feed.
 There are some influencers who are guilty of doing this, by having most – if not all – of their content dedicated to brand sponsorship.
 This leads to their social feeds being oversaturated with brand collaborations, and not enough organic posts to keep their audience engaged.
 A high branded content frequency is also referred to as a ‘saturation rate’, i.e what’s the rate of branded content vs. organic content in an influencer’s feed?

-There are two reasons for brands to avoid working with these types of influencers: not only will followers not trust the constant brand promotions (who can realistically praise 10 products in a day?), but your brand will get lost in a sea of branded content.
+There are two reasons for brands to avoid working with influencers that have a very high saturation rate: not only will followers not trust the constant brand promotions (who can realistically praise 10 products in a day?), but your brand will get lost in a sea of branded content.
 Additionally, if an influencer constantly works with so many brands, how are you sure they didn’t or won’t work with your competitor as well?